DreaminDani/desandoval-blog/content/posts/2022-11-11_Bookmark-Beat-EP11.md

 - The UI doesn't follow generally-accepted layout principles / the guidelines for that platform
 - etc.

-Unlike the graphic design portfolio, a review of a design, research or product portfolio is more likely to *distance* me from a candidate than make me feel their skills align with my project/team/company's needs.
+Unlike the graphic design portfolio, a review of a design, research or product portfolio is more likely to *distance* me from a candidate than make me feel like their skills align with my project/team/company's needs.

 And I know I'm not the only one.

-On LinkedIn, Twitter and the 100 or so Slack groups I'm in, I constantly seeing design hiring managers lament about the lack of quality they see in portfolios.
-They pick nits and say that there's thousands of candidates to screen so you *have to have a good portfolio* to "stand out above the crowd."
+On LinkedIn, Twitter and the dozen or so Slack groups I'm in, I constantly witness design hiring managers lament about the "lack of quality" they see in portfolios.
+They pick nits and say that there's thousands of candidates to screen so applicants *have to have a good portfolio* to "stand out above the crowd."

-Early or career-transition designers have only class/personal projects to show so even if their website is *gorgeous* they'll get dinged on having work that "doesn't match our process" or "is amateurish".
+Yet, early or career-transition designers have only class/personal projects to show - so even if their website is *gorgeous* they'll get dinged on having work that "doesn't match our process" or "is amateurish".
 Mid-to-late career designers are *busy building great products at work*!
 To ask them to do *additional unpaid labor* to prove that they are, in fact, good at the thing they spend all day doing (and getting paid to do) feels a bit silly.

-Yet, we need to do it.
+Yet, when we apply for a job, we *need to do it*.
 And not just to make it in the door.
-Designers also have to do portfolio *presentations*, take-home assignments (more unpaid labor) and a bunch of interviews.
+Designers also have to do portfolio presentations, take-home assignments and a bunch of interviews.
 I don't think we should do it this way... but [I've already covered that](https://dreamindani.com/posts/redesigning-the-design-interview/).

 ### Let's talk about "getting in the door"

 [Applying for a design job](https://medium.com/@jessperate/applying-for-a-design-job-8bce606ef308) by Jess Rosenberg (Director @ Webflow) covers all the "right things" to do in an industry where we still rely on visuals, recommendations and pedigree to decide who should join or team.
+At the moment, it's my favorite resource to point forks to when they are preparing to apply to a new position.

-From formatting your resume correctly to making sure that your portfolio "tells a story", these steps allow for design candidates to not only signal "I'm qualified to do this work" but also "I didn't make any of the faux pas that will make you feel better about kicking me out of your overflowing candidate pool."
+From formatting your resume correctly to making sure that your portfolio "tells a story", these steps enable design candidates to not only signal "I'm qualified to do this work" but also "I didn't make any of the faux pas that will make you feel better about kicking me out of your overflowing candidate pool."

 I've done this too.
 I've cleaned up my resume and [remade my ugly, but easy-to-follow, Google Slide deck in Figma](https://www.figma.com/proto/A2DrAaHvGTJLm043fFI4Lx/Dani-Portfolio?page-id=0%3A1&node-id=2%3A2&viewport=150%2C338%2C0.15&scaling=contain&starting-point-node-id=2%3A2&show-proto-sidebar=1).
-I pushed past my discomfort of sending these *highly-visual* artifacts without any of talk track or necessary context to go with them.
-I built my brand as a "first designer", mentor and consultant so that I could bridge the chasm between submitting an application and the first time I managed to get a call with a hiring manager.
+I pushed past my discomfort of sending along these *highly-visual* artifacts without any of talk track or necessary context to go with them.
+I've built my brand as a "first designer", mentor and consultant so that I could bridge the chasm between submitting an application and the first time I managed to get a call with a hiring manager.
 Because, it turns out, that's where "the fit" happens.

 No matter how much screening we do up-front, the only place you can really tell that product designer is a "fit" is when you *talk to them*.